bour278/info-signal-analysis/weekly-updates/presentation_09_25.md

 ### Done Last Week

-- Collecting data sources for both news and equity ohlc
+- Adding some metrics for number of clusters
-- Adding code for DDTW, clustering, and visualization
+- Adding code for co-occurence network of graph
+- Adjusting graph visualizations

 ### Next Week Plans

-- Formalizing metrics and criteria for clustering
-- Conducting more EDA
-- Trying more variants of DTW
+- Start working on Kalmann like approach to explot the graph structure
+- try DDTW by considering time intervals relevent to a news article
 ---

 # **Enhancing Equity Predictions Using Informational Signals**